climatepolicyradar/website/src/routes/latest/climate-policy-radar-launches-its-global-climate-policy-database.md

 Our goal is simple: we want to help governments take more effective, timely, and evidence-based climate action, thus driving forward the transition to a low-carbon, resilient world.

-Over 200 civil servants, academics, and members of international organisations and civil society globally have joined our first group of users.
+Over 250 civil servants, academics, and members of international organisations and civil society globally have joined our first group of users.
 Launching our Alpha product is a golden opportunity for us to learn and improve, as we prepare for our full launch later this year.

-If you want the world’s climate policy data at your fingertips, you can still [sign up to access our Alpha product](https://app.climatepolicyradar.org/auth/sign-up) for free on our website.
+If you want the world’s climate policy data at your fingertips, you can [sign up to access our Alpha product](https://app.climatepolicyradar.org/auth/sign-up) for free on our website.
 By joining our growing global community, you can help us towards our mission of improving the evidence base for evidence-based policymaking.

 ## Mapping the global climate policy landscape